GGolfz/lecture-note/Agile/final/UI.md

 - Entire books and course; learning curves are steep

 Occasional users (นาน ๆ ใช้ที)
+- Used to use but not use for a long long time.
 - Restrained in functionality but helpful about explaining along the way
+- Provide a simplified interface: like a search box

 In the middle
 - Need to serve people on both ends adequately